 FOR IMMEDIATE RELEASE

 SkillsUSA is a vital solution to the growing U.S. skills gap.
 This nonprofit partnership of students, instructors and industry ensures America has the skilled workforce it needs to stay competitive.
-Founded in 1965 and endorsed by the U.S. Department of Education, SkillsUSA serves more than 300,000 students and instructors each year in middle schools, high schools and colleges.
-This diverse talent pipeline covers 130 technical, skilled and service occupations, the majority STEM-related.
+Founded in 1965 and endorsed by the U.S. Department of Education, the association serves more than 300,000 students and instructors each year in middle schools, high schools and colleges.
+This diverse talent pipeline covers 130 trades, technical and skilled service occupations, the majority STEM-related.
 More than 600 corporations, trade associations, businesses and labor unions actively support SkillsUSA at the national level.
 SkillsUSA programs are integrated into career and technical education through a framework of personal, workplace and technical skills grounded in academics.
-Local, state and national championships, planned and judged by industry, set relevant standards for career and technical education and provide needed recognition to its students.
+Local, state and national championships, designed and judged by industry, set relevant standards for career and technical education and provide recognition to students.
 SkillsUSA also offers technical skill assessments and other workplace credentials.
-For more information, go to: www.SkillsUSA.org.
+For more information, visit: www.SkillsUSA.org

 # # #